lilydoar/site-blocker/README.md

 INFO www.example.com deleted
 ```

-Warning: Browsers require their cache to be cleared before they reflect changes to the hosts file.
+Browsers usually require their cache to be cleared before they reflect changes to the hosts file.

 ## Installation